University-Wide Language Programme

 The University-Wide Language Programme (UWLP) offers all current undergraduate students the opportunity to learn a modern language as part of their course.

 The units allow you to start at the right level for you - from beginners to advanced.

 UWLP courses are available to any current undergraduate student who has "open units", or the specified option to take UWLP units, as part of their degree.

-Some courses are tailored to the needs of students intending to study abroad as a compulsory part of their degree programme (for example, "Study in Continental Europe").
+Some courses are tailored to the needs of students intending to study abroad as a compulsory part of their degree programme (for example, "Study Abroad in a Modern Language").

 Register for open units

-Further information can be found in the University-Wide language programme student handbook for 2022-23
+Further information can be found in the University-Wide language programme student handbook.

-Timetables for all UWLP subjects can be found on our UWLP Timetable 2022/23 (PDF, 191kB)
+Timetables for all UWLP subjects can be found on our UWLP Timetable page.

 We offer the following languages:

 - Mandarin Chinese